hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 **QUERY 3 - Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number**

+*Purpose*: Identify high-performing regions each year based on order volume to prioritize investment and market expansion in strong territories

 ```sql
 with
 sale_info as (